 Management and leadership programmes have been criticised for containing too many models and theories (that may or may not be relevant), with little time to explore the challenges that managers face or offer practical ways of engaging and developing teams.

 Evaluating management development programmes

-Despite a massive estimated global spend on management development programmes, it can remain difficult to identify specific links with organisational effectiveness and success, partly because of difficulties in identifying which changes are caused by such activities and which may be attributed to other factors.
-It’s useful to establish goals and how they will be evaluated before learning takes place, to allow for effective measurement.
+Despite a massive estimated global spend on management development programmes, it can remain difficult to identify specific links with organisational effectiveness and success.
+This is partly because of difficulties in identifying which changes are caused by such activities and which may be attributed to other factors.
+It’s essential to establish goals and how they will be evaluated before learning takes place, to allow for effective measurement.
 Anecdotal evidence from employee engagement surveys can support evaluation findings.
 Productivity increases can also be measured.
 A large-scale study published in 2012 put forward evidence of the positive impact that management development has on organisational performance.

 Useful contacts and further reading

 Books and reports